 If you experience any of the above symptoms, see your doctor right away for a more complete diagnosis.

-Tips for Overcoming Fear
+Tips for Overcoming a Fear of Car Accidents

 Car accident fear and grief can have a significant impact on nearly every area of your life, but there are steps you can take to help overcome these feelings.
 A fact sheet on car accident-related PTSD from the American Academy of Family Physicians recommends the following tips to help you overcome fear and anxiety: